Western Illinois University — Admission Snapshot 2026

 Western Illinois University Profile

-Does a degree from Western Illinois University Worth It?
+Is a Western Illinois University Degree Worth It?

 At Western Illinois University, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Western Illinois University as your choice in the form.

-How much a Western Illinois University Graduate make?
+How much does a Western Illinois University Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 54163.
-An average Western Illinois University graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $54,163.
+An average Western Illinois University graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools